Coimbra Portugal Travel Guide

 One of Europe's oldest and most beautiful arboretums, part of the University.
 Diverse plant collections, greenhouses, serene pathways.
 Divided into sections demonstrating botanical classifications and landscapes.

-Parque Verde do Mondego is a sizable urban park along the Mondego River.
+Parque Verde do Mondego is a big urban park along the Mondego River.
 It has wide walking and cycling paths, green spaces, and playgrounds.
 It offers scenic views of the historic city and the river.
 Popular for recreation.

 A historic woodland near the city, offering a serene nature retreat.
 Popular for walking, jogging, and cycling.
 It provides shaded pathways and a sense of calm, away from the urban bustle.